thagat/django-mockups/README.rst

 the fly.
 Please have a look at the help page of the command for more information::

-    django-admin.py help loadtestdata
+    django-admin.py help mockups

-Using autofixtures as tool for unittests
+Using mockups as tool for unittests
 ========================================

-It has proofed that autofixtures have a great use for unittests.
+It has proofed that mockups have a great use for unittests.
 It has always bugged me that creating complex models for testing their behaviour was complicated.
 Sometimes models have strict restrictions or many related objects which they depend on.
 One solution would be to use traditional fixtures